 Pettway, who lives with his two young grandchildren in the rent-subsidized building, says not much changed for the first couple months.
 “Then out of the clear blue sky I get this letter saying that they’re going up on our rent.”

 March 20 was also the day Governor Cuomo announced a 90-day moratorium on commercial and residential evictions.
-The moratorium has been extended several times, under different names; it now expires on May 1.
+The moratorium has been extended several times, under different names.

 The pandemic has put unprecedented stress on the Hudson Valley housing market, causing prices to skyrocket.
 But the housing crisis in the region predates the arrival of the coronavirus.
 Even now, the moratorium is showing cracks as the pressure builds behind it, and mass evictions could sweep the Hudson Valley when it expires.